 What exactly is scent layering?

-Scent layering, or as we like to call it, “scent mingling,” allows you to create new scents that are as nuanced as your style — evolving according to your mood, the season, or the event you’re headed to that evening.
+Layering scents, or as we like to call it, “scent mingling,” allows you to create a new, unique scent that's as nuanced as your style — evolving according to your mood, the season, or the event you’re headed to that evening.

-If that sounds intimidating, don’t worry.
+If layering perfume sounds intimidating, don’t worry.
 There are a few basics that can make it surprisingly simple.

 Before you start spritzing away, remember that this is an experiment, and sometimes experiments produce memorable, er, unusual results.
 To avoid getting stuck with those results all day, test every scent mixture on a piece of paper first.
 If it has potential and makes you smile, then try it on your skin.
 Pro tip: Spray each scent one after another without letting the base dry, as this creates the best blend.